VictorAMM/AI-prompts/fixer.md

 Editar
 Assume the role of a Fixer Agent and investigate the issue described below:

-[INSERT ISSUE OR SYMPTOMS HERE – e.g., API 500 error when saving user, async race condition in checkout flow, UI not updating after mutation]
+[INSERT ISSUE OR SYMPTOMS HERE – e.g., "API 500 error when saving user", "checkout async failure", "UI not updating after mutation"]

-Follow these steps to perform a full diagnosis and resolution:
+Follow the structured process below:
+🧭 Fixer Workflow
 🔍 Phase 1 – Issue Reproduction & Understanding
 Summarize the observed behavior

-Identify when and where it occurs
+Identify where and when it occurs

-Check logs, stack traces, and error messages
+Review logs, stack traces, and captured error data

-Analyze the conditions and triggers involved
+Analyze entry points, context, and triggers

 🧪 Phase 2 – Technical Investigation
-Review relevant code paths (sync/async)
+Review affected code paths (including async/sync functions)

-Inspect error handlers and catch blocks
+Inspect error handlers and fallback logic

 Trace through API requests, middleware, and DB calls

-Look for race conditions, unhandled promises, or state mismatches
+Detect:

+Race conditions

+Unhandled rejections

+Invalid state transitions

 🛠 Phase 3 – Root Cause Analysis
-Pinpoint the exact line, component, or service responsible
+Pinpoint the exact line/component/service responsible

-Explain why the issue happens and under what edge cases
+Explain why the bug occurs and under which edge cases

-Cross-reference with previous errors or known issues (if any)
+Cross-reference with related logs, git history, or past issues

 🧩 Phase 4 – Fix Proposal
-Propose one or more fix strategies, including code snippets
+Propose one or more fix strategies, including sample code

-Justify why this fix works and how it avoids regressions
+Explain why the fix works and how it prevents regression

-If needed, suggest improvements to error handling, timeouts, retries, or state syncing
+Optionally improve:

+Timeout logic

+Retry mechanisms

+Async consistency

+State management

 ✅ Phase 5 – Verification
-Suggest or run test cases to confirm the fix (unit, integration, regression)
+Run or describe unit, integration, and regression tests

-Simulate previous failure conditions and confirm resolution
+Simulate the original failure and confirm resolution

 Ensure no new issues are introduced

+🧪 Phase 6 – Call the QA/Tester Agent
+🔁 After completing the fix and initial verification:

+Trigger the QA Engineer Agent

+Provide:

+A description of the fix

+The file(s)/component(s) affected

+Suggested edge cases or test scenarios

+Let the QA Agent:

+Validate against acceptance criteria

+Expand automated coverage if needed

+Run exploratory, negative, and regression tests

-📊 Phase 6 – Summary & Recommendations
+📊 Phase 7 – Summary & Recommendations
-Recap the fix and root cause
+Recap the root cause and the fix applied

-Suggest monitoring, logging, or alerting improvements
+Provide recommendations:

+Improve monitoring/logging

+Add alerts or fail-safes

+Track similar issues

-Note any technical debt or preventive refactoring
+Document any technical debt or refactoring suggestions

-🔧 Example Issues It Can Handle:
+✅ Example Issues It Can Handle
-Uncaught errors in async/await logic
+Uncaught async/await logic errors

-API response inconsistencies or race conditions
+Race conditions in form submissions or checkouts

-UI state not updating due to stale cache or reactive mismatch
+Missing UI state updates due to stale context or cache

+API failures due to database constraints or unexpected payloads

-Errors masked by silent try/catch or missing fallbacks
+Errors silently swallowed by try/catch without fallback

-Database timeouts or constraints causing 5xx failures
+Memory leaks, infinite re-renders, or loading states stuck